RyanCA/springinaction4thedition/readme_mvn.txt

 ###This project is refered to the book of "Spring in Action, 4th Edition: Covers Spring 4" By Craig Walls###
 #######################You can get the digital book from Toronto Library####################################

 1. create pom.xml OR "you can use mvn command to create a mvn project"
    eg:
    mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false

-2. Dependency is referred to Spring In Action 4th Edition By Craig Walls and int the Section of 1.3.1 Spring Module
+2. Dependency is referred to "Spring In Action 4th Edition" By Craig Walls and in the Section of 1.3.1 Spring Module

 3. $> mvn clean package
       (After runnig above command, maven dependency will appear in eclipse, and war or jar file will be built;